peekaboo5149/go-starter-devcontainer/README.md

-# Ultimate Devcontainer for Golang Starter
+# Ultimate Devcontainer for Golang

 clone the repo and u don't have to install go in your system